svidt/100-Days-of-Swift/1-12 Introduction to Swift/5.0 Functions/README.md

 ```
 **5.8 Writing Throwing Functions**
 Sometimes functions fail because they have bad input, or perhaps something went wrong internally.
 Swift lets you throw errors from functions by marking them as *throws* before their return type.
 First we need to define an **enum** that describes the errors we can throw.
-These must always be based on Swift's existing *Error Types*
+These must always be based on Swift's existing *Error Types*.
 ```
 enum PasswordError: Error {
     case obvious